Financial Aid for Online College

 Yes.
 Many students attend online college using financial aid, often collected from multiple sources.
 In addition to saving on commuting and on-campus housing costs, online enrollees can also pursue scholarships and grants specific to distance learning programs.
 Some schools require students to enroll full time or in specific majors to qualify for online aid.

 Most schools offer financial aid for online classes, same as they do for on-campus programs, regardless of a student's major or level of study.
-However, undergraduate students tend to receive more financial aid than graduate students, who are often considered financially independent and thus ineligible for as many awards.
+However, undergraduate students tend to receive more financial aid than graduate students, who are often considered and thus ineligible for as many awards.

 Online college students can apply for most of the same financial aid as their on-campus counterparts.
 Online students may also seek scholarships, grants, and fellowships through accredited schools, along with loans from private lenders.
 The ED only allows accredited schools to participate in federal financial aid programs.